gioblu/PJON/strategies/AnalogSampling/README.md

 - **Transmission power** the more power you feed to your transmitter, the more range and reliability you can get
 - **Signal-to-noise ratio or SNR** Noise level affects communication reliability specially when the signal magnitude is lowered by distance, filtering your input from background noise can higher maximum range and overall communication reliability.
 If your system has to operate with a strong background noise, consider using a hardware filter to cut the background noise frequencies and use a pull down resistor as described above.

-With the necessary hardware choices and timing configuration `AnalogSampling` can be used to experiment with short range infrared or visible light communication (i.e. micro-robot swarm, DIY remote), medium range using lighting to stream communication (i.e. cars transmitting data through head and backlights) or long range laser communication (i.e. data between ground and LEO).
+With the necessary hardware choices and timing configuration `AnalogSampling` can be used to experiment with short range infrared or visible light communication (i.e. micro-robot swarm, DIY remote), medium range using lighting as transcevers (i.e. cars transmitting data through head and backlights) or long range laser communication (i.e. data between ground and LEO).

 ####Known issues
 - Direct sunlight or other light sources can affect receiver's sensitivity and maximum communication range